samnooij/shell-genomics/lessons/02_searching_files.md

     BioSample_s	InsertSize_l	LibraryLayout_s	Library_Name_s	LoadDate_s	MBases_l	MBytes_l	ReleaseDate_s Run_s SRA_Sample_s Sample_Name_s Assay_Type_s AssemblyName_s BioProject_s Center_Name_s Consent_s Organism_Platform_s SRA_Study_s g1k_analysis_group_s g1k_pop_code_s source_s strain_s

 That's only the first line but it is a lot to take in.  'cut' is a program that will extract columns in tab-delimited files.
 It is a very good command to know.
-Lets look at just the first four columns in the header using the '|' readirect and 'cut'
+Let's look at just the first four columns in the header using the '|' redirect and 'cut'

     head -n 1 SraRunTable.txt | cut -f1-4